Mildred Harriet Hussey1

 Last Edited=29 Jun 2004

-Mildred Harriet Hussey was born on 6 June 1863.1 She was baptised at Lamberhurst, Kent, England.1 She was the daughter of Edward Hussey and Hon.
-Henrietta Sarah Windsor-Clive.1 She married Sir Ralph William Anstruther of Balcaskie, 6th Bt., son of Lt.-Col. Sir Robert Anstruther of Balcaskie, 5th Bt. and Louisa Maria Chowne Marshall, on 5 August 1885 at St. Mark's, North Audley Street, London, England.1 She died on 25 April 1952 at age 88.2
+Mildred Harriet Hussey was born on 6 June 1863.1 She was the daughter of Edward Hussey and Hon.
+Henrietta Sarah Windsor-Clive.1 She was baptised at Lamberhurst, Kent, EnglandG.1 She married Sir Ralph William Anstruther of Balcaskie, 6th Bt., son of Lt.-Col. Sir Robert Anstruther of Balcaskie, 5th Bt. and Louisa Maria Chowne Marshall, on 5 August 1885 at St. Mark's, North Audley Street, London, EnglandG.1 She died on 25 April 1952 at age 88.2

 From 5 August 1885, her married name became Anstruther.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1918.2
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1918.2

 Children of Mildred Harriet Hussey and Sir Ralph William Anstruther of Balcaskie, 6th Bt.